How to Keep an RV Cool in Summer

 Clean the Air Conditioner Filters

 The easiest way to keep your RV cool is to use the built-in rooftop air conditioners.
 However, RV air conditioners will only work efficiently if they are properly maintained.
-Start RV A.C. maintenance by regularly cleaning the filters, as clogged air filters prevent proper air flow.
+Start RV A.C. maintenance by regularly cleaning the filters, as clogged air filters prevent proper airflow.

 First, remove the cover over the air conditioner intake filter and remove the filter.
 Start the cleaning process by vacuuming the air filter using a low suction setting.

 If the vacuum does not remove most of the debris from the filter, soak the air filter in a mixture of warm water and mild detergent.
-After soaking for at least 15 minutes, remove the air filter and use a gentle brush to scrap away the debris.
+After soaking for at least 15 minutes, remove the air filter and use a gentle brush to scrape away the debris.

 Maintain your Air Conditioners

 The filter is not the only part of the RV air conditioner that needs to be cleaned to maximize cooling power.
-RV owners also need to make sure the rooftop unit is inspected, cleaned and serviced at least once each year.
+RV owners also need to make sure the rooftop unit is inspected, cleaned, and serviced at least once each year.

 Read our complete guide to RV air conditioner maintenance for step-by-step instructions.

-Upgrade your Air Conditioner with SoftStartRV
+Upgrade your Air Conditioner with an RV A.C.
+Silencer

 Keep the Air Conditioner On at Night

-When camping in locations with cool nights, do not make the mistake of waiting until until the heat of the day to turn on the air conditioners.
+When camping in locations with cool nights, do not make the mistake of waiting until the heat of the day to turn on the air conditioners.

 Instead, set the thermostat at the desired temperature and leave the A.C. on overnight or turn it on first thing in the morning.
 Then, the air conditioner will run as soon as it is needed and require less time to cool your RV.